 4. Garage Door Reverses Before Closing Fully

 Garage doors have a certain screw that controls and adjusts the closing force.
 The closing force is the pressure in which a door can descend before switching off by the motor.
 If a garage door is reversing back before it hits the floor, that is because the closing force setting needs to be adjusted.

-If you notice your garage door having problems, don’t put them off.
+If you notice your garage doors having problems, don’t put them off.
 Sam’s Garage Doors repair services can attend to these issues to improve the durability of your door.
-Our highly-qualified technicians can repair or install a brand-new garage for your home in Surrey, BC.
+Our highly qualified technicians can repair or install a brand-new garage for your home in Surrey, BC.
 Serving the Surrey community since 1991, we are passionate about our work, fair prices, and excellent customer service.
 Give us a call or send us a message to get started on your repairs today!